A Tucson Yoga Studio

 Meet the people who make Mindful Yoga a great place to learn.

 Hilda, Dharma name Shraddha, is the founder of Mindful Yoga Studio.
-Shraddha began teaching in 1996 and offers a nurturing space for students to explore, heal and transform their bodies and their lives.
+Shraddha began teaching in 2005 and offers a nurturing space for students to explore, heal and transform their bodies and their lives.
 She guides students in a rhythm that allows them to move in harmony with their breath and stay open to the moment.
 She has a 500-hour Healing Emphasis Yoga certificate and is trained in Yoga for Cancer Survivors.
-Other trainings: 100-hour Mindfulness Yoga teacher training with Poep Sa Frank Jude; 120-hour Yin Yoga teacher training; Relax and Renew Restorative teacher training with Judith Lasater.
+Other trainings: Svastha Yoga Therapy Training, 100-hour Mindfulness Yoga teacher training with Poep Sa Frank Jude; 120-hour Yin Yoga teacher training; Relax and Renew Restorative teacher training with Judith Lasater.
 Shraddha has over 1,200 hours of teaching experience.
-Shraddha has a Bachelor’s degree in Latin American Studies and a Master’s degree in Organizational Management.
+Shraddha has a Bachelor’s degree in Latin American Studies from the University of Arizona and a Master’s degree in Organizational Management.

 Tracy has always been interested in health and wellness.
 Yoga has been part of this emphasis for most of her adult life, however, it took losing her mother in 2004 to teach her the true meaning of Yoga.
 She went to her mat to find solace, energy, and inner strength.
 As the practice started to take root, she felt a longing to explore the practices on a deeper level and attended a 200 hour Personal Growth/Hatha Yoga Teacher Training and was certified in 2007.
 She looks forward to continue the study of all-that-is Yoga, whether that be on the mat or away.